 I saw the icon image for her show on AdTube (that’s what I call U-Toob) and I couldn’t see her for her set.
-That’s because of her conservative, drab, traditional-funeral appropriate black, grey and or black-purple “uniform” she wears every weekday on her programme.
+That’s because of her conservative, drab, traditional-funeral appropriate black, grey and or black-purple shroud “uniform” she wears every weekday on her programme.
 The woman must be terrified of pretty colours.
 The thing is it’s hard to distinguish her from her set.
 She’s there somewhere.
 She reminds me of Rachel Maddow.
-Does she own anything other than that conservative black wrap-around shirt-jacket she wears every show?
+Does she own anything other than that conservative black wrap-around shirt-jacket she wears on every show?
 I’ve never seen the woman in anything other than that.
-Why do these two females insist on looking so conservative?
+Why do these two females insist on looking so conservative and drab?
 That’s the “new progressive” for you.
 Fit in with the conformist, conservative herd.
 Abandon anything that looks remotely “rad” (radical).
 There was a time where women would never be seen wearing the same thing more than once.
 I take it that fashion statement rule expired sometime ago.
 Most guys don’t wear the same suits, jackets, shirts or ties every show, especially when they have a daily show.

 Being an on-air broadcaster and the Executive Producer of her show, one would think Amy would use official language — rather than sheeple language — to inform and educate (rather than cater to ignorance) as she does in other aspects of her show where she informs and educates.